Diagrams of Inferno

 (Inf.
 1.37-40)

-As will frequently be the case throughout the Inferno, this reference to the stars is an indication of time—both the time of day and the time of year.
+As will frequently be the case throughout the Inferno, this reference to the stars appears to be an indication of the time, in this case both the time of day and the time of year.

-In this first astronomical periphrasis, Dante ties the onset of the pilgrim’s voyage—an event that is tantamount to the creation of the poet’s virtual world—to the formation of the universe itself: the sun is said to be rising with those same stars that accompanied it (the ‘lui’ of verse 39 refers back to the ‘sole,’ of verse 38) when divine love (God) first ‘moved the things of beauty’, which is to say ‘created the world.’
-This is a rather simple statement that declares the sun has returned, as it would each year, to the place where its movement first began on the day of creation.
-Scholars of Dantean astronomy often emphasize the metaphoric link introduced here between the creation of the poet’s imagined cosmos and contemporary theology regarding the creation of the ‘real’ cosmos in which the poet (and, if you like, those of us who read his text) lived (and live).
-Dante—like Moses and like Plato—views the whole of creation as the artifice of a God (or demiurge); this God is accordingly the divine and masterful creator of the world and all that persists within it.
+In this first astronomical periphrasis, Dante ties the onset of the pilgrim’s voyage—an event that is tantamount to the creation of the poet’s imagined world—to the creation of the putatively real world that exists outside the poetry.
+The sun is said to be rising with those same stars that accompanied it (the “lui” of verse 39 refers back to the “sole” of verse 38) when divine love (i.e., God) first “moved the things of beauty,” which is to say “created the world.”
+To set the world in motion is, given the Aristotelian aegis under which Dante so often locates himself, to create it.
+Accordingly, the sun has returned, as it would each year, to the place where its movement first began on the day of creation.
+A clear delineation of this place is suppressed in the text: nothing about Inferno 1 indicates beyond any shadow of doubt which set of stars the poet here references.

-“Quelle stelle” is understood to be a reference to the sign of Aries, the 30-degree segment of the ecliptic which immediately follows the location of the vernal equinox.
-Following a theological tradition which features thinkers such as Philo of Alexandria and Bede, Dante links the creation of the universe to the beginning of the spring season, marked by the sun’s annual entry into Aries (see Philo.
-Questions on Exodus. trans.
-Ralph Marcus.
-Harvard University Press.
-1953. sec.
-1.1, pp. 2-6; Bede.
-The Reckoning of Time. trans.
-Faith Wallis.
-Liverpool University Press.
-1999. pp. 24-25).
-Interestingly, linking creation with Spring breaks with astrological tradition (see, for example, Maternus, Firmicus.
-Matheseos Libri VIII.
+The critical consensus is, and has always been, that “quelle stelle” is a reference to the sign of Aries, the 30-degree segment of the ecliptic which immediately follows the location of the vernal equinox.
+(I will not argue against this consensus, but will offer some contextualizing comments about the fictive date of the journey at the end of this section on the stars of Inferno.)
+By stipulating Aries and the vernal equinox as the beginning of the annual cycle, Dante recalls a theological tradition which traces back to Philo of Alexandria’s Questions on Exodus, one which was codified at the First Council of Nicaea and further solidified in the work of the Venerable Bede in The Reckoning of Time (see Philo, Questions on Exodus. trans.
+Ralph Marcus, Harvard University Press, 1953. sec.
+1.1, pp. 2-6; see also Bede, The Reckoning of Time. trans.
+Faith Wallis, Liverpool University Press, 1999. pp. 24-25).
+This association of creation with spring explicitly breaks with the astrological tradition, according to which the beginning of the annual cycle is located in midsummer (see, for example, Maternus, Firmicus, Matheseos Libri VIII.
 (Ancient Astrology Theory and Practice). trans.
-Jean Rhys Brahm.
-Noyes Press.
-1975. sec.
+Jean Rhys Brahm, Noyes Press, 1975. sec.
 3.1.9; p.
-72; Macrobius, Ambrosius Aurelius Theodosius.
-Commentary on the Dream of Scipio. trans.
-William Harris Stahl.
-Columbia University Press.
-1990. p.
+72; and Macrobius, Ambrosius Aurelius Theodosius, Commentary on the Dream of Scipio. trans.
+William Harris Stahl, Columbia University Press, 1990. p.
 179).
+For further analysis of these cultural distinctions regarding the start to the yearly cycle, see the second chapter of my dissertation.

-Dante is vague regarding the specific location of the sun within the 30-degree belt of Aries, and there is disparity in the theological tradition as well: Philo mentions the vernal equinox specifically, “(Scripture) thinks it proper to reckon the cycle of months from the vernal equinox.
-Moreover (this month) is said to be the ‘first’ and the ‘beginning;’” while Bede places the beginning of time at the fourth degree of Aries (approximately four days after the equinox): “That is, [the Sun], when it first rose above the Earth, was positioned in that part of the sky which philosophers call the fourth degree of Aries.”
-In Inferno 1 Dante only tells us that it is the morning, and that his journey begins in early spring.
+Dante is vague regarding the specific location of the sun within the 30-degree belt of Aries, and there is some disparity even within the theological tradition.
+Philo mentions the vernal equinox specifically: “(Scripture) thinks it proper to reckon the cycle of months from the vernal equinox.
+Moreover (this month) is said to be the ‘first’ and the ‘beginning;’ […].”
+While Bede postpones the creation of the sun to the fourth degree of Aries (approximately four days after the vernal equinox): “[t]hat is, [the sun], when it first rose above the Earth, was positioned in that part of the sky which philosophers call the fourth degree of Aries.”
+Bede’s notion that the sun was created at the fourth degree of Aries responds to a polemic regarding the account of the hexameron in Genesis, according to which light and dark—and day and night—existed as of the first day of creation, while the sun did not come into being until the fourth.
+To maintain the order of things, Bede posits that the sun was created at the fourth degree of Aries, in accord with its creation on the fourth day of worldly time.
+Dante does not wade into the specifics of this polemic in Inferno 1.

-This passage also introduces the notion of a horizon line, which will grow in relevance as the pilgrim enters the southern hemisphere at the end of Inferno 34.
-The horizon is perspectival, in other words it is determined by an observer’s relative position on Earth.
-Imagine the horizon as a plane which emanates from the Earth’s midpoint and is perpendicular to the zenith, or highest point in the sky, at a given location.
-Here are a few examples to illustrate how the horizon changes with location:
+This opening shot of the skies also introduces the notion of a horizon line, which will grow in relevance as the pilgrim enters the southern hemisphere at the end of Inferno 34.
+The horizon is an optical phenomenon caused by the earth’s sphericity, meaning that it is determined by an observer’s relative position on the surface of the earth.
+We can imagine the horizon as a plane that emanates from the midpoint of the earth and is perpendicular to the imaginary axis that falls from the zenith, or highest point in the sky, down to the center of the earth, intersecting the given observational locus.
+Here are a few examples to illustrate how the horizon changes as the observational locus changes:

-3) When standing anywhere along the equator, the zenith, always found directly overhead, will be located on the line of the celestial equator; in this case, the horizon line will necessarily intersect the northern and southern poles of the Earth.
+3) When standing anywhere along the equator, the zenith will be located on the line of the celestial equator; in this case, the horizon line will necessarily intersect the northern and southern poles of the Earth.
 See diagram 3, where the perspective is that of an observer located on the equator of the Earth.
+Here, the black line is the equator, the red line the ecliptic, and the blue line the horizon.

 Inferno 2.76-78